winnerdonald158/Customer-Insight-Transaction-Analysis/README.md

-# Customer-Insight-Transaction-Analysis
+Customer-Insight-Transaction-Analysis
-This project analyzes customer transaction data to uncover spending patterns, customer value, and behavioral trends.
+This analysis focuses on  using SQL and Power BI to uncover transaction trends, revenue patterns, and customer activity over time.